Jenny Bradley: Reception

 Gary Gillatt of Inside Soap praised Jenny's return in 2015, saying "We're very taken with Jenny Bradley, who returned to the Street last week all cool and confident, and a bit sexy.
 Extend her short-term contract right now, Corrie!"
+In 2017, Laura-Jayne Tyler from the same magazine predicted that Jenny would face hardship in her engagement with Johnny, writing, "Jenny may look happy now... but our soap senses tell us that wedding will end up torn and bloodstained, with Jenny standing on the rooftop of Underworld, screaming into the rain".